The LA Podcast

 If you finish this guide and are still thirsty for more hot ballot action, we recommend checking out Voter’s Edge California and the DSA-LA voter guide, which has a ton of campaign finance information that we didn’t cover.

 Here’s a table of contents:1.
 State Props2.
 LA City and County Props3.
 Statewide Elections4.
 Congressional Elections5.
 State Senate6.
 State Assembly7.
-Sheriff and […]
+Sheriff […]

 Continue Reading